graphcore/tensorflow/tensorflow/compiler/plugin/poplar/docs/custom_codelet.rst

 include or link against any TensorFlow header or library files.
 Only the Poplar headers and link libraries should be necessary.

-Fully customized CPU operations
+Fully customised CPU operations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The framework also allows a custom operation which executes code on the CPU
+The framework also allows a custom operation that executes code on the CPU
 instead of on the IPU.
 A shared object, much like the builder function of
-the device side custom operation must be written.
+the device-side custom operation, must be written.
 The signature of this
 function should be:

 .. code-block:: C++